fireflyprotocol/pro-sdk/ts/sdk/src/docs/RewardsApi.md

-let sortBy: 'refreeEarnings' | 'referralEarnings' | 'totalEarnings'; //The category to sort earnings by (optional) (default to 'totalEarnings') let sortOrder: 'asc' | 'desc'; //The order to sort earnings by (optional) (default to undefined) let search: string; //The name/address of the user to filter by (optional) (default to undefined)
+let sortBy: 'refreeEarnings' | 'referralEarnings' | 'totalEarnings'; //The category to sort earnings by (optional) (default to 'totalEarnings') let sortOrder: 'asc' | 'desc'; //The order to sort earnings by (optional) (default to undefined) let search: string; //The name/address of the user to filter by (optional) (default to undefined) let minEarningsE9: string; //The minimum earnings to filter by (optional) (default to undefined)

 const { status, data } = await apiInstance.getAffiliateOverview(
     userAddress,